xing-zheng/react-native-rsa/README.md

 var decrypted = rsa.decrypt(encrypted); // decrypted == originText
 ```

+Tested works with ursa in nodejs (with ursa padding set to PKCS1).

 ## Credits
 This lib uses Tom Wu's jsbn http://www-cs-students.stanford.edu/~tjw/jsbn/

-## TODO: Still missing export to DER/PEM format
+## TODO: Still missing export to PEM format

 ## Known issues:
-* RSA encryption/decryption with this lib doesn't work well with other RSA libs (such as Node RSA).
-I have to use the same lib on both client and server to make it work
-* In the future, consider to fix this issue and let it work with standard openssl lib.
 * Node js may complain about 'window' is not defined.
 I just commented out the 'window' related codes in rng.js and it worked.
 (It look like just adding some extra randomness.
-Should still work without that part)
+Should still work without that part).
+I don't recommend using this lib in nodejs.
+I use ursa or node-rsa lib for nodejs.